Tips, Tricks, And Advice To Help You Avoid Jet Lag

 Melatonin is a hormone produced by the pineal gland that tells your body when to sleep and when to wake up.
 When your eyes detect the sunlight is fading (at sunset) they send a cue to the pineal gland, which releases melatonin.

-You can buy melatonin from health stores in tablet form, however some side effects are associated with it.
+You can buy melatonin from health stores in tablet form, but there are some side effects.
 Melatonin can become addictive and there are suggestions it impacts reproductive hormones.
 Short-term side effects include feelings of depression, dizziness, stomach cramps, and irritability.
 In summary, you might sleep a little better but pay the price in other ways.